4paradigm/OpenMLDB/docs/en/maintain/monitoring.md

    curl http://172.17.0.15:8000/metrics
    ```

-2. Component-Level metrics.
+### 2. Component-Level metrics

 The related components of OpenMLDB (nameserver, tablet, etc), themselves as BRPC server, and expose [prometheus related metrics](https://github.com/apache/incubator-brpc/blob/master/docs/en/bvar .md#export-to-prometheus), you only need to configure the prometheus server to pull metrics from the corresponding address.
 It corresponds to the `job_name=openmldb_components` item in `prometheus_example.yml`:

    ```yaml
      - job_name: openmldb_components